 Andrew BoltÂ -Â April 11, 2007 12:00am MAYBE this time, I thought.
 Maybe this first Australian Islamic Conference would at last show us the moderate Muslim leaders we’ve searched for.
 God, we need them.
 Look at the latest doings of the hate-preachers we have now.
 Take the Mufti of Australia, Sheik Taj el-Din al-Hilaly, who […]

-Catch the Fire’s Pastor Danny Nalliah Runs Very Sucessful Campaign Against Hate Crime Bill in the US4 Comments Published April 12th, 2007 in Christian Church Issues, Islam, Politics, United States of America
+Catch the Fire’s Pastor Danny Nalliah Runs Very Sucessful Campaign Against Hate Crime Bill in the US4 Comments Published by Office 2 April 12th, 2007 in Christian Church Issues, Islam, Politics, United States of America

 Media Release – March 22nd, 2007 Australian Catch the Fire Ministries president Danny Nalliah has waged a successful campaign in the United States against a Hate Crimes Bill designed to curb legitimate expressions of religious freedom which could lead to life imprisonment.
 Using the contentious Victorian court case between the Islamic Council of Victoria and […]